yombu360/Waiver-SDK-Android/README.md

 - `setLastName(LAST_NAME: String)` => Updates the `LAST_NAME` of current minor.
 - `setBirthday(BIRTHDAY: Date)` => Updates the `BIRTHDAY` of current minor.

 There are also some of the standard keys for setting common data that needs to sent to the server.
-They are inside YombuWaiver.Key class as below:
+They are inside YombuWaiver.Keys class as below:
 - `MINDBODY_ID` => Used to set Mindbody ID of the customer.
 - `FIRST_NAME` => Used to set First Name of the customer.
 - `LAST_NAME` => Used to set Last Name of the customer.